Nathan-Gorga/BibleCLI/README.md

 - you can add tags to verses to identify them as part of a same theme (divinity of Jesus, prophecy, trinity, life of jesus, etc.)
 - give a list of all possible versions in every languages.
 If the scripture is not available in the API, it is possible to download it and access it from your computer

+## Ressources
+The API used for this first version is https://scripture.api.bible/ It has a large variety of different translations (especially catholic ones), it only has one protestant bible in french.
+This API will do for now